Updating your Connect platform for the Strong Customer Authentication regulation in Europe consists of the following steps:

 How SCA may impact their business

-SCA will change the checkout flow for card payments.
-Payments requiring authentication will trigger 3D Secure (often known by its brand names, “Verified by Visa” or “Mastercard SecureCode”), which typically adds an extra step in which the cardholder must provide additional information, such as a one-time passcode or biometric ID.
+SCA changes the checkout flow for card payments.
+Payments requiring authentication trigger 3D Secure (often known by its brand names, “Verified by Visa” or “Mastercard SecureCode”), which typically adds an extra step in which the cardholder must provide additional information, such as a one-time passcode or biometric ID.